rpunnorath/test_python/README.md

-# test_python
 I used PyTest framework with Selenium WebDriver to automate the eCommerce site.
 Please follow the virtual environment and PyCharm setup details in order to run the tests.

-Prerequisites for Selenium testing with Python & PyTest For using the PyTest framework, Python needs to be installed on the machine from here: https://www.python.org/downloads/.
+#Prerequisites for Selenium testing with Python & PyTest:
+For using the PyTest framework, Python needs to be installed on the machine from here: https://www.python.org/downloads/.
 I have used the latest version Python 3.9.0.

 Since PyTest will be used for automated browser testing, Selenium WebDriver for the browser under test needs to be installed.
 I used chrome driver for my tests.